Question: What is theophylline?

 Answer: Always check with your doctor on to see when you should take your theophylline.
 A suggested guideline is to space it out evenly over a 24 hour period.
 For example: twice daily-every 12 hours; 3 times a day--every 8 hours.
 Sometimes the doctor will give a higher dose at one time (like bedtime) and a lower dose(s) the rest of the day.
 This is to give better coverage at the times a person may have the most trouble with symptoms.
 It is very important to take this medicine in the way that is prescribed by your doctor.

-Question: What about once-a-day preparations?
+Question: What about once-a-day preparations of theophylline?

 Answer: Once daily theophylline products are useful in reducing the number of times you take your medicine.
 They are often useful when given in the evening to people who have increased symptoms at night.